List of Guilty Gear characters: Jellyfish Air Pirates

 Jellyfish Air Pirates (空賊のジェリーフィッシュ快賊団, Kūzoku no Jerīfisshu Kaizoku-dan) is Johnny's all-female air pirate crew, who travel with him on the May Ship.
 The members include eleven girls, one older woman, and a cat.
 There are several playable characters from the Jellyfish Pirates in the games; namely May, Dizzy and Johnny himself.
 Most of the members of the Jellyfish crew are orphaned girls adopted by Johnny, but there are exceptions; he took in Dizzy for her protection (and seclusion) from the larger world, and in one ending of Guilty Gear XX allows Bridget to live on the ship (although she is not officially a Jellyfish Pirate) when she has nowhere else to go.

 The crew, whose names are derived from the English names of the twelve months of the year, includes, Janis, a black cat with a shaggy white forelock; Febby, a tall busty blonde who is the record-keeper; March, a pink-haired baby girl with a stuffed penguin; April, the ship's pilot; May, one of the crew's most capable fighters and the ship's namesake; June, the navigator; July, who is said to be the fourth strongest fighter on board, after Dizzy, Johnny, and May; Augus, a dark complexion fighter known to be fast; Sephy, a brown-haired and gentle-expressioned girl; Octy, the crew's lookout; Novel, the ship's mechanic who rides a large red mecha; Leap, an enormous white-haired woman who is the ship's cook; Dizzy, whom Johnny helped fake her death for her own protection.

 Malcolm Myers

 Malcolm Myers is a minor antagonist who first appeared in main story's first chapter of Guilty Gear -Strive-.
 He is a wanted hooded criminal with a gas mask whose spear can be extended and pierce through his enemy's body.
-After I-No unseal Happy Chaos from Ariels's body, Malcolm is captured by a now world's famous bounty hunter Gear hero Sol Badguy and his partner Jack-O Valentine, who then take him to custody at Illyria.
+After I-No unseals Happy Chaos from Ariels's body, Malcolm is captured by Sol Badguy and his partner Jack-O Valentine, who then take him into custody at Illyria.